Alibaba revenue, profit beat as online sales surge during lockdown

-(Reuters) - China’s Alibaba Group Holding Ltd (BABA.N) reported better-than-expected quarterly revenue and profit on Friday, as the COVID-19 lockdowns drove more people to shop online for essentials.
+(Reuters) - China’s Alibaba Group Holding Ltd (BABA.N) on Friday reported fourth-quarter revenue and profit that topped market expectations, as the COVID-19 lockdowns drove more people to shop online for essentials.

-The health crisis forced people to stay indoors and brick-and-mortar remained shut, resulting in a surge in demand for online orders.

 Analysts had expected revenue of 107.04 billion yuan, according to IBES data from Refinitiv.